Gatenox/GatenoxDevelopersHub/gatenox-guide/user-journey/share-your-profile.md

 <figure><img src="../../docs/Images/Share_profile_onboarding1.png" alt=""><figcaption></figcaption></figure>

-In case additional data is required by partner, a notification will be presented at the top of the screen.
+In case additional data is required by a partner, a notification will be presented at the top of the screen.

 <figure><img src="../../docs/Images/Share_profile_onboarding_missing.png" alt=""><figcaption></figcaption></figure>